Eastwood, New South Wales: Culture and events

 Eastwood is well known as the place where the Granny Smith apple was first grown.
 This is celebrated each October with the Granny Smith Festival which attracts over 60,000 people each year.

-Granny Smith is a local legend and more can be read about her on a number of historical websites.
+"Humans of Eastwood" is an online community, which regularly shares news and events from Eastwood and its neighbouring suburbs.

 Population

 Today it is a large suburban centre in the north of Sydney with over 17,000 residents.
 Over the past few decades Eastwood has become increasingly multicultural.
 Migrants from southern Europe countries such as Italy and Greece began settling here and at Carlingford from the 1960s.
 From the early eighties onwards, many Chinese and Koreans settled in the area.

 Demographics

-At the 2016 census, the suburb of Eastwood recorded a population of 17,865 people.
+At the 2021 census, the suburb of Eastwood recorded a population of 18,695 people.
 Of these: